fumes/fumes.jekyll/_posts/2014-11-08-making-change.markdown

 - city
 license:
 thumb: favela.jpg
-extract: "Artists Jeroen Koolhaas and Dre Urhahn create community art by painting entire neighborhoods, and involving those who live there — from the favelas of Rio to the streets of North Philadelphia."
+excerpt: "Artists Jeroen Koolhaas and Dre Urhahn create community art by painting entire neighborhoods, and involving those who live there — from the favelas of Rio to the streets of North Philadelphia."
 ---

 {% video https://embed.ted.com/talks/haas_hahn_how_painting_can_transform_communities.html width=740 height=416 %}